Tanahy05/AI-Assistant/README.md

 2. **Dynamic Context Injection**
    - Retrieved file content is appended to the conversation memory before being sent to Gemini.
-   - Queries can be generated dynamically by the AI, but **fixed filters** (like date ranges) can be enforced in code to avoid API errors.
+   - Queries can be generated dynamically by the AI

 3. **Error Handling & Robustness**
    - Malformed AI JSON responses are retried up to 5 times.
    - PDF parsing falls back safely if text extraction fails.
-   - Queries with dates in the future are automatically clamped to the current UTC date to prevent “cannot look into the future” errors.